mandugo/mandugo.github.io/content/posts/siliconRadarCode.md

 c = 3e8;            % Speed of light in m/s
 calFactor = 37.5;
 ```
-> [!WARNING]
-> The variable called ```calFactor``` is basically a fixed overhead on the data.
+> **Note:** The variable called ```calFactor``` is basically a fixed overhead on the data.
 The specific value utilized in this context was determined through empirical measurement and does not align with the datasheet's stated figure.
 Employing the datasheet's number resulted in a noticeable range offset in our measurements, but **we could've got something wrong**.

 ### Initializing Plotting Vectors
 Finally, prepare for data visualization by initializing vectors that will be used in plotting.
 This step involves setting up variables for zero padding, calculating the maximum range, and creating a range vector.
 These preparations are essential for an accurate representation of the radar data.